Top tips for Welcome Week – my suggested ‘to do’ list

 The ‘Must Dos’

-- Get to know your new flatmates – perhaps plan a flat dinner or other social gathering together.
+When moving in to your accommodation, make time to get to know your new flatmates – perhaps plan a flat dinner or other social gathering together.

 Recommended

-- If relevant (this would be outlined in your introduction lecture) purchase any necessary personal protective equipment (PPE) for lab and practical work – I can highly recommend Hewatts in George Square as a great shop with a good selection of PPE.
+If relevant (this would be outlined in your introduction lecture) purchase any necessary personal protective equipment (PPE) for lab and practical work.
+I can highly recommend Hewatts in George Square as a great shop with a good selection of PPE.

 Optional